Jobs that require typing skills

-Most of us use a computer every day.
-And in the workplace, it’s no longer just administrative and clerical workers who require keyboarding skills.
-For the majority of job seekers, typing is as fundamental as using Word or being able to navigate the web.
-That’s because almost everyone sends emails, even artists and salesmen, and if it takes you several hours to do the record-keeping and communications part of your job, you may not be as competitive of a candidate as the next person applying for the position.
+It’s no longer just administrative and clerical workers who require keyboarding skills, most of us use a computer every day.
+For the majority of job seekers, typing is as fundamental as being able to navigate the web.
+That’s because almost everyone sends emails and if it takes you several hours to do the record-keeping and communications parts of your job, you may not be as competitive of a candidate as the next person applying for the position.

 But does it still matter how fast you can type and with what accuracy?
 It depends which jobs we’re talking about.
 In general, speed and accuracy aren’t as important as in the “words per minute” days of the typewriter, but having a knack for typing quickly and without error will serve you well no matter what your chosen career.